postgresml/pgcat/README.md

 ## Status

 PgCat is stable and used in production to serve hundreds of thousands of queries per second.
-Some features remain experimental and are being actively developed.
-They are optional and can be enabled through configuration.

 <table>
   <tr>